paulk-lab/FastSeq-pipeline/README.md

 For the most part, if you wish to understand the exact parameters used to analyze the sequences, please look at the top of `process_seq.py`, you will find a section where configuration variables are set.
-These can be modified as desired, **however** the docker container will not reflect these changes by default.
-You will need to rebuild the docker container if you want it to run with the new settings *or* you will need to modify the paths (also listed at the top of the `process_seq.py` file) to point to a set of locally installed tools.
+You can choose to run the pipeline using the docker container *or* you will need to modify the paths (also listed at the top of the `process_seq.py` file) to point to a set of locally installed tools. **However** should you modify the paths and use your own set of tools we cannot guarantee that the pipeline will work as expected.

 There may be some other configurations of interest, for this look deeper in the `process_seq.py` script.